top of page

 A key element of social control is distracting attention from important issues and changes made by political and economic elites through constant distraction and a flood of public opinion with irrelevant information.
 A distraction strategy is the key to preventing the public from becoming interested in basic knowledge of science, economics, psychology, neurobiology, and cybernetics.

-Keep public opinion away from real social problems by enslaving them with unimportant matters.
+Keep public opinion away from real social problems.
+Do it by enslaving them with unimportant matters.
 Society must be busy all the time, with no time to think.

 2. Generate a problem and propose a solution

-This approach is also referred to as problem-response-solution.
-Create a situation (problem) that prompts recipients to take immediate steps to correct or prevent the problem in the future.
-For example, allow violence to spread out and the public to agree to tighten the legal norms to protect their security at the cost of their freedom.
+This approach is also referred to as the problem-response-solution sequence.
+Create a situation (problem) that prompts recipients to take immediate steps to correct it.
+For example, allow violence to spread and the public to agree to tighten the legal norms to protect their security at the cost of their freedom.
 Or create an economic crisis to justify radical cuts in welfare benefits.

 3. Introduce changes gradually

-Do not make radical changes drastically, but gradually.
-Push the boundaries of endurance and acceptance step by step to the limit of endurance, breaking down changes over the years.
-Thus, radical socio-economic changes in the 1980s and 1990s were successfully pushed through and led to the formation of the neoliberal economy: minimum benefits, privatization, the uncertainty of tomorrow, employment flexibility, mass unemployment, low wages, and no guarantee of a decent income.
+Do not make radical changes; act gradually.
+Push the boundaries of endurance and acceptance step by step to the endurance limit, breaking down changes over the years.
+Thus, radical socio-economic changes in the 1980s and 1990s were successfully pushed through and led to the formation of the neoliberal economy.
+Minimum benefits, privatization, tomorrow uncertainty, employment flexibility, mass unemployment, low wages, and no guarantee of a decent income.
 Introducing such changes would simultaneously trigger a revolution.

 4. Postpone changes